jmporta/ZebraGait/README.md

 ## TODO
 + `swimTunnell.py`: Obtain a smaller fish location domain using the previous fish bounding box.
 Check if the current skeleton is in it.
-+ `swimTunnell.py`: No area, longitud or size absolute values in the code.
-Descrive them in the config file and if it is possible make them relative to something.

 ## Known bugs
 + `swimTunnell.py`: The raw/avi original fish video throw a warning in opencv videocapture function.
 Cause: lack metadata? need codecs?